As fear settles over Minneapolis, protests and violent clashes spread across the U.S.

 She expressed outrage at some people being more offended by stores being looted than people being killed: “I don’t give a d--- if they burn down Target because Target should be on the streets with us calling for the justice that our people deserve,” she said.

-Thousands of people — mostly white — gathered in South Minneapolis’s Powderhorn Park on Saturday afternoon to discuss ways to keep their community safe amid an outbreak of fires that have plagued the city, especially the diverse neighborhoods on the South Side.
+Thousands of people — mostly white — gathered in South Minneapolis’s Powderhorn Park on Saturday afternoon to discuss ways to keep their community safe amid an outbreak of fires, especially the diverse neighborhoods on the South Side.
 The neighborhood is known for its funky, hippie vibe, with vegan restaurants and more puppeteers per capita than anywhere else in the state.

 In previous days, many had joined peaceful protests, creating signs expressing solidarity with their black neighbors and marching along major streets.
-Local leaders here and in other cities have noticed that this week’s protests have been much more diverse than usual.

 But now that the movement seems to have been hijacked and transformed into something destructive and sinister, they tried to figure out how to pivot.

-“I personally have seen middle-aged white guys in groups wearing identical clothes, tactical clothing and masks, working in consorted effort,” said Sam Gould, a writer, artist, activist and book maker who lives blocks from the park and helped lead the meeting.
+“I personally have seen middle-aged white guys in groups wearing identical clothes, tactical clothing and masks, working in concerted effort,” said Sam Gould, a writer, artist, activist and book maker who lives blocks from the park and helped lead the meeting.
 “It is a strategy to incite chaos.”

 The activists heard from Alondra Cano, a city council member who represents the Ninth Ward, the most diverse in the city, with large American Indian and Latino populations.

-“I want to relay to you the requests and the pain and the fear that I am feeling from immigrant people on Lake Street who oftentimes don’t have to ability or the privilege to participate in some of these spaces,” said Cano, herself an immigrant.
+“I want to relay to you the requests and the pain and the fear that I am feeling from immigrant people on Lake Street who oftentimes don’t have the ability or the privilege to participate in some of these spaces,” said Cano, herself an immigrant.
 “They are requesting more protection.
 They are requesting that we prevent more people from burning buildings down on Lake Street, as those buildings represent the blood, sweat and tears that they have invested in turning Lake Street around.”

-As Cano talked about the importance of keeping the neighborhood safe, an African American woman who is a local jazz singer, interrupted.
+As Cano talked about the importance of keeping the neighborhood safe, an African American woman who is a local jazz singer interrupted.

-“I am not going to stand here and say the fires weren’t necessary,” said the woman, who asked The Washington Post to not use her name for fear of being harmed.
+“I am not going to stand here and say the fires weren’t necessary,” said the woman, who spoke on the condition of anonymity for fear of being harmed.
 “The fires were deeply necessary.”

 Johnson reported from Washington.
 Tarkor Zehn in Minneapolis, Shayna Jacobs in New York City, Eva Dou in Detroit, Mark Guarino in Chicago, Jennifer Oldham in Denver, Michelle Boorstein in Washington and Adina Solomon in Atlanta contributed to this report.